ApoloniArt/Visual-Aesthetics-Library/README.md

 ---

-## 📚 Libraries in This Repo
+## 📚 Current collections in Visual Aesthetics Library

-Each folder below is a self-contained library with its own README, covering the exact caption format, node pairing, and details for that architecture.
+Each folder below is a collection of captioned images, covering the exact caption format, node pairing, and details for that architecture.

 | Library | Caption Format | Status |
 |---|---|---|